MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 ### Referencing Azure AD principals

-The syntax for referencing Azure AD principals is outlined in the following table.
+The syntax for referencing Azure AD user, group, or application principals is outlined in the following table.

 If you implicitly reference a principal using only a User Principal Name (UPN), the query engine will attempt to resolve the tenant details from the UPN.
 If the resolution fails, provide the UPN with tenant information explicitly.